dwzpku/ob/wiki/math/set/zfc.md

 This section attempts to strike a balance between simplicity and intuitiveness.

-The language\'s alphabet consists of:
+The language's alphabet consists of:

 - A countably infinite number of variables used for representing sets
 - The logical connectives $\lnot$, $\land$, $\lor$